ASU students taking a break during a hike on Barro Colorado Island.

 - Bedding/pillows (will be provided)

 - Towels (will be provided.
-Bring a beach towel of your own if you like.)
+Bring a beach towel of your own if you like for swimming.)

 - Compass or navigation gear (You won’t need it.)